edthorman/mirantis/docs/getting-started.md

 * _High-availability clusters_, with two, three, or more Manager nodes
 * _Clusters that Launchpad can auto-update, non-disruptively_, with multiple Managers (allowing one-by-one update of the control plane without loss of cluster cohesion) and sufficient Worker nodes of each type to let workloads be drained to new homes as each node is updated

 Your hosts must be able to communicate with one another (and potentially, with users in the outside world) on their IP addresses, using many ports.
 Depending on your infrastructure and security requirements, this can be relatively simple to achieve for evaluation clusters.
-See [Networking Considerations](#networking-considerations), below.
+See [Networking Considerations](#networking-considerations.md).

 ### Host configuration checklist